This post will be updated often as I find new ones to review.

 In the first ten minutes we have a hijacked plane, a 1st yr pilot and Eugene as a first year poli sci major who talks the hijackers down through a heartfelt and deliciously comical speech entirely lifted from Louis Armstrong’s song.
 When a passenger starts to blurt out the source of her text, Eugene’s character quickly crams a stuffed animal in her mouth.
 I am laughing hard.
 I have no idea where we will go with this one, and according to the blurb about it, the subject matter includes a one night stand and an illegitimate child, but I had hopes they will take it the right direction.

 They did take the illegitimate child theme in the right direction.
 I liked most of how this side of things was handled.
 It’s the drama trope of a shotgun marriage where our couple goes through much hardship and difficulty and then fall in love some time after the marriage.
-I like that in a drama.
+I know it’s silly, but I like that ‘falling in love after marriage’ trope in a drama.
 I also really liked one side theme where the 2nd male lead, unbeknownst to Eugene’s character, loves her too.
 She thinks they are just friends because she’s a bit naive.
 Everybody else knows better.
 I loved the way she cut him off the minute she discovers that he does like her, and I appreciated the way the film writing underlines the point that his pretending to just be her friend in order to ‘help’ (he does help, but what he really wants is just to be near her) is selfish and, as our scheming, malicious 2nd female lead tells him, “It’s more harmful than actual malice.”

 But…. then we have a six episode detour into melo-land, to deal with kids with leukemia and a six episode long commercial for being a bone marrow donor, which is a worthy and noble cause, but I don’t watch K-dramas for this.
 Those first ten minutes were the funniest of the series.
 There’s a couple years where the bickering and misunderstandings between the pair in front of the poor little girl were over the top, although just about the time I was almost too appalled to take it any more I they did make it clear that this was harming the child and I thought that aspect was handled well, even if the bickering had gone on too long.
 I probably wouldn’t watch this with younger teens.
 I might consider it with older teens.